-- 1) Measure roof and plan out your installation using a diagram first. - 2) Lay a few manifolds next to PVC pipe out on the ground, with the appropriate strip spacing and mark the 14.5mm holes to be drilled. - 3) If your manifolds run at an angle or you are installing on tiles, you'll need to check the tube strip spacing pattern on the roof to get the correct manifold spacing. - 4) Drill the first manifold holes and assemble the first few manifolds, checking spacing up on the roof as you go. - 5) Lay the two completed manifold assemblies on the roof.
-In the appropriate place create the looped roof attachment points for tiles, or perforated band diagonal supports for metal roofs. - 6) Lay the manifold on the perforated band attachments and fix loosely at first using hose clamps. - 7) Lay the collector strips out. - 8) Cut the collector strips near the base of the respective barb manifold and connect the tubes to the barbs. - 9) Glue remaining pipe work and vacuum release valve in place. - 10) Tighten the hose clamps to secure the manifolds (while still allowing for some thermal expansion). - 11) Drill 8.5mm hole and install pressure gauge on return line using grommet. - 12) Allow 24 hours for the glue to set before pressurizing components. - 13) Turn the system on for the first time and check for leaks. - 14) Check pressure gauge you may need to reduce or increase pressure using PVC ball valves. - 15) With the system running glue the collectors down (keep the system running/cool while the glue sets). - 16) Install any remaining components.
+- 1) Measure roof and plan out your installation using a diagram first. - 2) Lay a few manifolds and collector ends out on the ground and measure where you need to cut them so that they align with the collector strips. - 3) If your manifolds run at an angle you'll need to check the angle on the roof using the supplied template (see above) to get the correct manifold spacing. - 4) Cut and glue manifolds checking spacing as you go. - 5) Lay the two completed manifold assemblies on the roof.
+In the appropriate place create the looped roof attachment points for tiles, or perforated band diagonal supports for metal roofs. - 6) Lay the manifold on the perforated band attachments and fix loosely at first using hose clamps. - 7) Lay the collector strips out. - 8) Cut the collector strips near the base of the respective barb manifold and connect the tubes to the barbs. - 9) Glue remaining pipe work and vacuum release valve in place. - 10) Tighten the hose clamps to secure the manifolds (while still allowing for some thermal expansion). - 11) Drill 8.5mm hole and install pressure gauge on supply line using grommet. - 12) Allow 24 hours for the glue to set before pressurizing components. - 13) Turn the system on for the first time and check for leaks. - 14) Check pressure gauge you may need to reduce or increase pressure using PVC ball valves. - 15) With the system running glue the collectors down (keep the system running/cool while the glue sets). - 16) Install any remaining components.